Turkey Chili

 adding tomatoes and beans to the pot.

-Pat the remaining 3/4 pound turkey together into a ball, then pinch off teaspoon-size pieces of meat and stir into the chili.
+Step 5: Add the remaining turkey.
+Form the last ¾ pound of turkey into a loose ball, then pinch off small, teaspoon-sized pieces and drop them into the chili.
+Give it a stir to mix them in.

 adding the remaining turkey to the chili.